Happy and Grim Anniversary

 ILOVEYOU

-If you've been in IT for more than 16 years you may remember a little worm called "ILOVEYOU."
-That event was 16 years ago today.
+If you've been in IT for more than 16 years, you may remember a little worm called "ILOVEYOU."
+Today marks the 16th anniversary of that infamous event.

-I vividly remember running from office to office on our floor violently unplugging machines from the network ports on the wall.
-As I heard more people call out "What the hell?!"
-I changed approach and rushed into the server room and unplugged the core switch.
+I vividly recall racing from office to office, urgently unplugging machines from the network ports.
+As colleagues shouted, "What the hell?!"
+I quickly shifted my focus to the server room and disconnected the core switch.

-This worm was nasty.
-One of the worst impacts before Stuxnet.
-In fact, "ILOVEYOU" was credited with $5.5 Billion in losses.
-For anyone who never saw this and are curious you can watch a video of a guy replicating the attack here on YouTube.
+This worm was particularly nasty—one of the worst impacts before Stuxnet.
+In fact, "ILOVEYOU" was credited with a staggering $5.5 billion in losses.
+For those curious about this historical event, you can watch a video of someone replicating the attack here on YouTube.

-The worm mailed itself to everyone in your contact list with a title of "ILOVEYOU."
-When people opened the email it replicated itself again like wildfire.
-With shocking speed, mail servers were overwhelmed and people's inboxes around the world were flooded with these messages.
-It was quickly modified to attack certain file types and overwrite data in order to replicate itself.
+The worm operated by mailing itself to everyone in your contact list with the subject line "ILOVEYOU."
+Once recipients opened the email, it replicated itself at an alarming rate.
+Mail servers became overwhelmed, and inboxes around the world were flooded with these messages.
+It was quickly modified to target certain file types and overwrite data, further spreading its reach.

-IT departments were being crushed trying clean and protect against the tidal wave of malware flooding their desktops, servers and email systems.
-In some cases companies were kept offline until certain countermeasures were put in place.
+IT departments were inundated, struggling to clean up and protect against the tidal wave of malware flooding desktops, servers, and email systems.
+In many cases, companies had to take their networks offline until countermeasures were implemented.

-The silver lining to this story is that it was one of the early events that demonstrated to businesses how serious cyber security was.
-We humans are often great at ignoring the risk around things that we can't see, touch, or otherwise visualize.
-On occasion, we need these events that shock us from our norms and ensure that we understand the impact of our assumptions and standards.
+The silver lining to this story is that it was one of the early events that demonstrated to businesses just how serious cybersecurity could be.
+Humans often excel at ignoring risks that we can't see, touch, or visualize.
+Events like this shock us out of our complacency and force us to confront the real-world implications of our assumptions and standards.

-Today is also a great anniversary in geek history.
-May the 4th celebrates "May the 4th be with you" An annual day to celebrate our love for the star wars universe.
+Today also marks a significant day in geek history—May the 4th, celebrated as "May the 4th be with you."
+It’s an annual occasion to honor our love for the Star Wars universe.